 See Related: Conservation vs. Preservation

-Heavy conservation efforts, including wholesale removal of humans from the giant panda’s remaining habitat, appear to be paying off with a slowly increasing population.
+Heavy conservation efforts, including wholesale removal of humans from the panda’s remaining panda habitat, appear to be paying off with a slowly increasing population.

-There may be as many as 3,000 giant pandas in the wild today, and vigorous international conservation efforts continue.
-Gun control in the regions where pandas are found has also proven effective at reducing the numbers that fall to poaching and other forms of illegal hunting.
+There may be as many as 3,000 of these species are in the wild today, and vigorous international conservation programs continue.
+Gun control in the regions where wild pandas are found has also proven effective at reducing the numbers that fall to poaching and other forms of illegal hunting.